magnussolution/magnusbilling7/wiki/pt_BR/modules/logUsers/logUsers.rst

 IP
 --

-| IP utilizado para realizar a ação
+| IP utilizado para realizar a ação.